maarxx/SmarterScheduling/README.md

 #### Really Bad Moods, like Addiction Withdrawl

-If a pawn is having a really bad time, because their dog died, or they had to butcher their wife, or something, then instead of Mental Breaks, you'll see the mod simply adjusts automatically, holding them in Psyche more frequently, for longer periods of time, trying to keep them sane.
+If a pawn is having a really bad time, because their dog died, or they had to butcher their wife, or something, then instead of mental breaks, you'll see the mod simply adjusts automatically, holding them in Psyche more frequently, for longer periods of time, trying to keep them sane.

 I think we can all agree that a pawn staying longer in your Recreation Room is better than a pawn that's gone Berserk.